-- Office Systems and Technology
+- · Office Systems and Technology

 - Office Administration

 - Management

-The student will be eligible for 21 hours of college credit if he or she is enrolled in a program of study leading to a degree based upon the following criteria: successful completion of the CAP Examination and completion of six semester hours of credit after passing the examination.
+The student will be eligible for 15 hours of college credit if he or she is enrolled in a program of study leading to a degree based upon the following criteria: successful completion of the CAP Examination and completion of six semester hours of credit after passing the examination.

-The student will receive college credit for the following courses provided a record of the CAP Examination scores is produced and a written request is made to the Division of Professional and Technical Studies for conversion to college credit.
-The credit awarded for passing the CAP examination is under review in light of recent changes to the exam.
+The student will receive college credit for the following courses provided a record of the CAP Examination scores is produced and a written request is made to the Dean of Business and CIT for conversion to college credit.